HScheiber/Orcinus/README.md

 20. Set Date and Time: `SET DATE mm/dd/yy`.
 Output: `mm/dd/yy`.
 `SET TIME hh:mm`.
 Output: `hh:mm`.

 21. Type the following to save and exit: `EXIT`.
 If you do not wish to save, press `QUIT`.
+This will take you out of the RSBU and cause an automatic reboot (as long as you changed some settings).

+To see an example of the output from a normal (new-style) node booting up, [click here](Node_Startup.txt "Node Startup").

 Nodes Currently Down and Reasons
 ==============================